Proof of the cosmic no-hair conjecture in the T^3-Gowdy symmetric Einstein-Vlasov setting: Preliminary conclusions concerning the asymptotics

-for all $(t,\theta)\in [t_{1},\infty)\times\so$. \end{prop} \begin{remark} The same conclusion holds if we replace the cosmological constant with a non-linear scalar field with a potential with a positive lower bound; in other words, if we set $\Lambda=0$ and consider stress energy tensors of the form $T=T^{\mathrm{o}}+T^{\mathrm{sf}}$, where $T^{\mathrm{o}}$ is the stress energy tensor associated with matter fields satisfying the dominant energy condition and the non-negative pressure condition, and $T^{\mathrm{sf}}$ is the stress energy tensor associated with a non-linear scalar field with a potential $V$ having a positive lower bound. \end{remark} \begin{proof} Due to (\ref{eq:altltmat}) and the fact that the matter satisfies the dominant energy condition and the non-negative pressure condition, we conclude that $\lambda_{t}-\a_{t}/\a\geq 0$.
+for all $(t,\theta)\in [t_{1},\infty)\times\so$. \end{prop} \begin{remark} The same conclusion holds if we replace the cosmological constant with a non-linear scalar field with a potential with a positive lower bound; in other words, if we set $\Lambda=0$ and consider stress energy tensors of the form $T=T^{\mathrm{o}}+T^{\mathrm{sf}}$, where $T^{\mathrm{o}}$ is the stress energy tensor associated with matter fields satisfying the dominant energy condition, and $T^{\mathrm{sf}}$ is the stress energy tensor associated with a non-linear scalar field with a potential $V$ having a positive lower bound. \end{remark} \begin{proof} Due to (\ref{eq:altltmat}) and the fact that the matter satisfies the dominant energy condition (so that (\ref{eq:decct}) holds), we conclude that $\lambda_{t}-\a_{t}/\a\geq 0$.
 There is thus a $c_{0}>0$ such that